redpencilio/deliver-email-service/README.md

     restart: always
     logging: *default-logging
 ```
-When creating a mail in the database (see [useful queries](#useful-queries)) the email will go through the same process as it would when sending a mail using SMTP (exluding testing for WELL_KNOWN_SERVICE_OR_SERVER).
+When creating a mail in the database (see [useful queries](#useful-queries)) the email will go through the same process as it would when sending a mail using SMTP (exluding testing for WELL_KNOWN_SERVICE).
 The main difference being that nodemailer will create a temporary ethereal mailbox for you where you can view your send mail.
 At the end of the logs you will see something like:

 ```
 > EMAIL 1: Preview ur https://ethereal.email/message/123456788abcdefg